tjarosz-stdair/Prophet21Tools/README.md

 # Prophet21 Tools
 Various tools, code, snippets, etc. for the Epicor Prophet 21 ERP.

+## Disclaimer
+Use these code snippets at your own risk.
+Neither I, nor Standard Air & Lite, assume any liability from your use of any data on this repository.
+All code should be reviewed by a qualified database administrator prior to implementation.

+**TEST!
+TEST!
+TEST!** Always test in your play database prior to implementing in production.

 ## AP Management

 #### Check Register Export